 Advent, Week 4, Day 3 – Jesus, The Ransom Payer

-Eight days after Jesus’ birth, Joseph and Mary took the baby to the temple in Jerusalem so he could be dedicated to the Lord, according to the Law.
+Eight days after Jesus’ birth, Joseph and Mary took the baby to the temple in Jerusalem to be dedicated to the Lord, according to the Law.
 While there, they noticed an elderly man whose face was weathered, hair wispy and white.
-His appearance was nondescript, but his actions were anything but!
+His appearance was nondescript, but his actions made him stand out among the crowd.
 As soon as this stranger spotted the baby, his limbs moved toward them as fast as his aged joints would allow; his eyes bright, and fixed on the child.
-As soon as he reached them, he scooped the baby into his arms and began to worship God:
+Upon reaching them, he scooped the baby into his arms and began to worship:

 29-31 “Lord,” he said, “now I can die content!
 For I have seen him as you promised me I would.
 I have seen the Savior you have given to the world.
 32 He is the Light that will shine upon the nations, and he will be the glory of your people Israel!”